Near Eastern Languages & Civilizations (NELC)

 - Islamic thought

 Students must select their exam fields and confirm their reading lists in consultation with their Advisers.
-Results of the Qualifying Examinations will be conveyed to students within two weeks.
-Qualifying Exams are PASS or FAIL.
+Test results will be conveyed to students within two weeks.
+AM Final Exams are PASS or FAIL.

 The University of Pennsylvania does not provide financial support to students in the MA program.
 Most MA students are self-funded, though some studying modern Middle Eastern languages are eligible for support through Foreign Language and Area Studies Fellowship (FLAS).
 Once MA students have completed their coursework, they may register for Thesis Preparation for two semesters at substantially reduced tuition.

 Some MA students apply for NELC’s PhD program.
 However, admission to the MA program or successful completion of the MA does not provide a guarantee of admission to the PhD program.